ceers/ceers-nircam/stage3.md

 At the top of `mosaic_background.py`:
 * Input/output: provide the relative (or absolute) path to the directory containing the mosaics.
-The defauls is `calibrated`, and the background-subtracted mosaics and merged mask will be saved to the same directory.
+The default is `calibrated`, and the background-subtracted mosaics and merged mask will be saved to the same directory.
 * Provide the directory containing the HST imaging.
 This is necessary if